 more than a-part is also a legacy of the #BostonHero project, which celebrated the Boston community’s unsung heroes in artwork on the side of Boston Borough Council’s fleet of refuse collection trucks

-It is a chance to celebrate acts of kindness, special relationships and treasured spaces.
-Participants may simply contribute to the work through conversation which then inspires the artwork but they are also welcome to create elements which will be worked into the artwork.
+It was a chance to celebrate acts of kindness, special relationships and treasured spaces.
+Participants simply contributed to the work through conversation which then inspired the artwork but they were also welcome to create elements which were worked into the artwork.

 The resulting artworks will form a ‘tapestry’ of individual experiences using cyanotypes, an early Victorian photographic process (the header image of this webpage is an example of the process).
 This will form a lasting testament to Boston’s ‘lockdown’ experience and the people and places who helped residents through this time.

-In this first stage of the project, chats will take place by phone, FaceTime or Skype with Steven Hatton of Electric Egg.
+In the first stage of the project, chats took place by phone, FaceTime or Skype with Steven Hatton of Electric Egg.

 All participants will receive a copy of their artwork to keep as a memento.

 The project continued into a second stage, more than a-part II.